Police-led diversion for drug crimes.

 Diversion scheme manuals

-Workshops were carried out with more than 70 participants to develop detailed descriptions of the schemes in Durham, Thames Valley and the West Midlands.
-A theory of change setting out how, hypothetically, drug diversion could bring about improved outcomes was also developed.
+Workshops were carried out with stakeholders in Durham, Thames Valley and the West Midlands to develop detailed descriptions of the schemes operating in those force areas.
+A theory of change setting out how drug diversion might bring about improved outcomes was also developed.

 Read the scheme manuals for Durham, Thames Valley and the West Midlands, and the theory of change in the National Police Library.